top of page

 Button

-Egon’s Supermercado was born.
-It has since grown from a 400m2 shop to nearly 2000m2 today.
-The supermarket is owned and operated by the Prediger family.
+What began as a small local business has since grown into a nearly 2,000-square-metre supermarket that remains family owned and operated by the Prediger family.

 Recommended By